pplu/aws-managed-prometheus/README.md

  - You can look at the Managed Grafana Enterprise AWS Offering, but it will probably be more expensive than hosting your own server with Grafana Community and a small instance.

+# Author, Copyright and License

+This article was authored by Jose Luis Martinez Torres.

+This article is (c) 2021 Jose Luis Martinez Torres, Licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

+The canonical, up-to-date source is [GitHub](https://github.com/pplu/aws-managed-prometheus).
+Feel free to contribute back.